Credits & gratitude

 Sentinel-1mission

-European Space Agency (ESA) / Copernicus Programme
+European Space Agency (ESA) / Copernicus

 C-band synthetic aperture radar (SAR) constellation.
-Sentinel-1A (2014–) and Sentinel-1C (2024–) provide ~6-day repeat coverage at 10–40 m resolution, see-through-cloud day/night observations of every land surface on Earth.
+Sentinel-1A (2014–), Sentinel-1C (2024–), and Sentinel-1D (2025–) provide multi-day repeat coverage at 10–40 m resolution — see-through-cloud day/night observations of every land surface on Earth.
+NASA OPERA RTC ingests acquisitions from all operational satellites in the constellation; mud2dust uses the resulting σ⁰ as its primary soil-moisture signal.

 NASA OPERA project (JPL) / Alaska Satellite Facility